-On this hike you will come across four false summits – keep pushing onwards, you’ll know you’re at the summit when you cross a little saddle.
+On this hike, you will come across four false summits – keep pushing onwards, and you’ll know you’re at the summit when you cross a little saddle.

 And for an added special touch, you can look out for a little jar nestled in a rock pile.
 This is a cute tradition where you sign your name and leave a message for fellow hikers to enjoy later.

 There are several peaks that challenge even the fittest and most seasoned climbers.
 Longs Peak is one of the most challenging mountains to hike in Colorado with an infamously elusive summit.

 Located within Rocky Mountain National Park, it’s one of the most attempted of the fourteeners in Colorado.
 Longs Peak lures climbers from all over the world to attempt the rocky, dangerous ascent.

 It’s safe to say you will need to bring your mental and physical A-game for this one.

 When attempting to climb a fourteener like Longs Peak, make sure you have the right gear and that you don’t pack anything unnecessary that will weigh you down.

 And of course, plenty of water and sunscreen are essentials too.
 Be sure to check the weather conditions beforehand, as ice and snow are not uncommon here even in the warmer seasons.

 This one is certainly not for the fainthearted and only advisable to tackle if you are an experienced hiker.
 But making it up will seriously top your list of hiking feats and place you in a very small successful minority.